Pic Scanner Gold – How to Back Up and Restore Your Scans

 Why back up photos?

-By default, your scans and albums stay only on the iPhone or iPad with which you scan them.
+Your scans and albums stay only on the iPhone or iPad with which you scan them.
 So if you lose the device, or it malfunctions, or you delete Pic Scanner from the device, you’ll lose all your precious memories.
-This is why backing up and saving photos offline is essential.
+This is why backing up and saving photos off your device is essential.

 When to use Back Up